tiagolobocastro/rawfile-localpv/docs/contributor.md

 | `@Mergifyio dequeue`   | Remove the pull request from a merge queue           |
 | `@Mergifyio requeue`   | Re-enter the pull request into the merge queue       |

+> [!NOTE]
-> NOTE: we're still getting familiar with mergify ourselves, so if you have any improvements or suggestion
+> We're still getting familiar with mergify ourselves, so if you have any improvements or suggestion
 > on how we can leverage it better, we'd be delighted to hear about it!

 [nix]: https://nixos.org/